-Most antivirus programs identify explorer.dll as malware, for instance Symantec identifies it as Adware.Purityscan or Spyware.SCKeyLogger, and Kaspersky identifies it as not-a-virus:AdWare.Win32.PurityScan.en or Trojan-Spy.Win32.SCKeyLog.at.
+Most antivirus programs identify explorer.dll as malware—for instance F-Secure identifies it as Trojan.Generic.9432742, and Microsoft identifies it as Adware:Win32/Clickspring.C or Trojan:Win32/Vundo.

 A .dll file (Dynamic Link Library) is a special type of Windows program containing functions that other programs can call.
 This .dll file can be injected to all running processes and can change or manipulate their behavior.
-The file is a file without information about the developer of this file.
+The file is a file with no information about its developer.
 The program is not visible.
 The service has no detailed description.
 The file is not a Windows core file.
-The file is able to record keyboard inputs. explorer.dll is able to record inputs.
-Therefore the technical security rating is 97% dangerous, however also read the users reviews.
+Explorer.dll is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 96% dangerous, however you should also read the user reviews.

 Recommended: Identify explorer.dll related errors

-If explorer.dll is located in the folder C:\Windows, the security rating is 64% dangerous.
+If explorer.dll is located in the C:\Windows folder, the security rating is 64% dangerous.
 The file size is 13,312 bytes (66% of all occurrences) or 13,824 bytes.
-The file is a file without information about the developer of this file.
-The program is not visible.
-The file is an unknown file in the Windows folder.
-The file is able to change the behavior or monitor Internet Explorer.
-The file is not a Windows core file. explorer.dll seems to be a compressed file.
+There is no file information.
+The program has no visible window.
+The file is located in the Windows folder, but it is not a Windows core file.
+It is able to monitor web browsers.
+The file is not a Windows core file. explorer.dll appears to be a compressed file.